 - Cites winning the 2011 Valspar Championship and the 2011 World Cup (with Matt Kuchar) as his biggest thrills in golf.
 Says playing basketball for Washburn University and playing against Kansas in Allen Fieldhouse as his biggest thrill outside golf

-- Favorite college team is the Kansas Jayhawks and favorite professional team is the Kansas City Chiefs
+- Favorite golf course played is Spyglass Hill.
+Favorite college team is the Kansas Jayhawks.
+Favorite professional team is the Kansas City Chiefs

-- Would round out his dream foursome with his dad, Jordan and Kansas basketball coach Bill Self…Marks his ball with a 1984 half-dollar coin given to him by his mother.
-The year 1984 signifies the year he was born
+- Would round out his dream foursome with his dad, Jordan and Kansas basketball coach Bill Self.

 |PGA TOUR Victories|